cms-sw/cmssw/RecoTracker/MkFit/README.md

 #### Seed cleaning params (based on elliptical dR-dz cut)

+MT document function name, what happens when empty.

 * *c_ptthr_hpt:* pT threshold used to tighten seed cleaning requirements
 * *c_drmax_bh:* dR cut used for seed tracks with std::fabs(eta)<0.9 and pT > c_ptthr_hpt
 * *c_dzmax_bh:* dz cut used for seed tracks with std::fabs(eta)<0.9 and pT > c_ptthr_hpt